openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/05-querying-the-resources.md

 Labels in Kubernetes are very important and are used in various ways to create links between resources to indicate they are related, or part of the same application.

-To see much more detailed information about a resource `oc describe` can be used.
+To see much more detailed information about a resource `kubectl describe` can be used.

 ```execute
 kubectl describe deployment.extensions/blog